-The Alameda County Probation Department (ACPD) received \$3,250,000 of AB 109-funding for fiscal year 2021/2022 to cover their Realignment related staffing expenses.
-Additionally, ACPD was allocated \$1,140,838 to provide administrative support for AB-109 program development and contract management.
+The Alameda County Probation Department received \$3,250,000 of funding as part of the government allocation for fiscal year 2021/2022 to cover their Realignment related staffing expenses.
+Additionally, \$1,140,838 was allocated from the government and community-based partner allocations to provide administrative support for AB-109 program development and contract management.